 The issue of immune tolerance is, of course, central to transplantation research.
 Dr. Tisdale has an active research program in trying to characterize tolerance and create conditions in which patients will more easily tolerate donor cells and tissues without the need for destroying the immune system or perpetual use of immunosuppressant drugs.

-Dr. Tisdale and his colleagues recently completed early trials of a modified transplant strategy in adult patients with SCD.
+Dr. Tisdale and his colleagues recently completed a modified bone marrow transplant strategy for the first time in adult patients with sickle cell disease.
 In a recent study, they demonstrated that they could transplant bone marrow cells from HLA-matched sibling donors without needing to completely destroy the patient’s immune system.
 This “mixed chimerism” appears to persist without the need for the ongoing immunosuppression that other types of transplants require.
 The important innovation in the protocol was the short-term destruction of the patient’s T-lymphocytes through a depleting antibody, followed by their regrowth under the influence of the mTOR inhibitor rapamycin.
 The next phase of this work is to extend the concept with alternative strategies to include donors who are not perfectly matched (thereby including a half-matched sibling, parent, or child).

 Dr. Tisdale and his colleagues also have an ongoing research agenda to find a gene therapy strategy for SCD.
-This project is in an earlier phase of development, although accrual to a protocol testing this approach has begun.
 After extracting and isolating precursor CD34+ cells from patients, they use viral transduction to insert a correct copy of the β-globin gene before returning the cells to the patient’s bone marrow.
-The laboratory has focused on optimizing the conditions for viral transfection, including selecting and modifying viral strains for study in animal models, optimizing growth conditions for transduced hematopoietic cells, and designing gene vectors to ensure appropriate placement and expression of the inserted gene.
+The laboratory has focused on optimizing the conditions for viral transduction, including selecting and modifying viral strains for study in animal models, optimizing growth conditions for transduced hematopoietic cells, and designing gene vectors to ensure appropriate placement and expression of the inserted gene.